nyloxoxo/VibecodingSetupSilktide/README.md

 # Developer Setup Tool

 A tool to help beginning developers set up their development environment with a single click.
+This project supports both web-based (Docker/Express) and native desktop (Electron) workflows for maximum flexibility and ease of use.

 ## Features